 Degree Requirements

 GPA Credits 18 credits

 Total Credits 30 credits

-Other Academic and research progress examination
+Other Admission to master's can- didacy

+Oral candidacy examination

-Master's thesis (at advisor's discretion)
+Degree Requirements Master's thesis (at adviser's discretion)

 The program in chemistry and biochemistry does not admit students directly into a master of science (M.S.) program.
-However, if at the time of the academic and research progress (ARP) examination, the student is deemed ineligible to continue in the Ph.D. program, they may be moved to the M.S. program, and in their third semester may be eligible to receive a M.S. degree.
+However, if at the time of the oral candidacy examination (OCE), the student is deemed ineligible to continue in the Ph.D. program, they may be moved to the M.S. program, and in their third semester may be eligible to receive a M.S. degree.

-At the discretion of the advisor and only with the advisor's financial support, a student who is moved into the M.S. program may have the option of completing a thesis in the advisor's laboratory.
-In such a case, provided the advisor is willing and able to provide funding, the student may remain in the program until completion of the thesis or the end of the fifth year, although the student may choose to leave with a non-research M.S. at any time.
+At the discretion of the adviser and only with the adviser's financial support, a student who is moved into the M.S. program may have the option of completing a thesis in the adviser's laboratory.
+In such a case, provided the adviser is willing and able to provide funding, the student may remain in the program until completion of the thesis or the end of the fifth year, although the student may choose to leave with a non-research M.S. at any time.

-If the advisor is unable or unwilling to act as the student's thesis director, a non-research M.S. degree is available, provided the student has completed the coursework requirements and has attempted the ARP examination.
+If the adviser is unable or unwilling to act as the student's thesis director, a non-research M.S. degree is available, provided the student has completed the coursework requirements and has attempted the OCE.

-Following the recommendation of the student's advisor and committee, it may be possible for a student who has completed a thesis to re-enter the doctoral program, pending approval by the director of graduate studies or the department chair.
+Following the recommendation of the student's adviser and committee, it may be possible for a student who has completed a thesis to re-enter the doctoral program, pending approval by the director of graduate studies or the department chair.
 A student who has re-entered the Ph.D. program will receive written confirmation from the director of graduate studies.